Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 changes that its style will be broken.
 If this is the case, then we suggest that you take a look at the new version of the layout to be compatible (see ``/usr/share/tuleap/site-content/…/layout/``).

+This also applies to the following pages:

+* /contact.php
+* /help/
+* /help/api.php

+If you customized them, you will have to apply the new look and feel or they will appear broken.

 9.7
 ===